Nussev/NYC_Accidents_Analysis/README.md

 ## Questions to Analyze
 I used the recommended analysis questions to guide my findings:
 1. On which particular streets were the most accidents reported?
-2. What was the most common contributing factor for the accidents reported?
+2. What was the most common contributing factor to the accidents reported?
 What about fatal accidents?
 3. What Streets and Boroughs experienced the most accidents?
 4. Compare the % of total accidents by month.
 5. Break down the frequency by day of week and hour of day.
 When do accidents occur most frequently?